-What is an Organizational Chart's Purpose in Aviation SMS?
+What Is an Organizational Chart's Purpose in Aviation SMS?

-A professional, task driven safety manager has been assigned to implement an airline or airport's safety program.
-Under "safety policy," one section of the safety manual requires an Organizational Chart.
+A professional, task-driven safety manager has been assigned to implement an airline or airport's safety program.
+Under "safety policy" one section of the safety manual requires an Organizational Chart.

 Most professionals know an org chart when they see it, but what goes into the org chart for the safety program?
 What is the easiest way to create this org chart?
 Why do we have an org chart in the safety management program?

 First Things First!
-What is an Org Chart?
+What Is an Org Chart?

 Organizational charts have been used in business since the mid-nineteenth century.
 It is probable org charts originated from the railroad industry.

 Best practices dictate that aviation safety program org charts don't have generic labels, but actual employee names.
-For example, don't simply put in "Dept Head" or "Director of Safety" in the box.
+For example, don't simply put "Dept Head" or "Director of Safety" in the box.
 Place both managers' names and positions in the boxes.
 An exception may exist when more than three individuals occupy a box, such as front-line employees.

 Placing actual names into the boxes leaves no doubt that management has performed the required appointment of key safety personnel for the functioning of the safety program.

-Why Do We Need An Org Chart in Aviation SMS Programs?
+Why Do We Need an Org Chart in Aviation SMS Programs?

 What is the purpose of this org chart?
-Whenever employees need safety-related information, they will know the "chain-of-command" to follow.
+Whenever employees need safety-related information, they will know the "chain of command" to follow.
 In addition, org charts must visually communicate the direct relationship between top management and the safety department.
 This relationship illustrates the safety department's access to unfettered reporting and direct lines of communication.